necarlson97/hot-mech/README.md

 * [Remove BG](https://new.express.adobe.com/tools/remove-background) if needed
 * [Uncrop image](https://vmake.ai/image-outpainting/upload) for 3x4 aspect ratio if needed
 * Crop, remove saturation, etc using ubuntu's shotwell editor (just open img)

+## Credits
+Credits OpenAI and Dalle3 image generation AI for the images.

+## TODO
+* Rename 'retire' to 'impound'?
+* Try strength of 5x2 magnets?
+* Full-size image if no steps?
+* Rest of workflow